Tyrn/wei/the-insider-en.typ

      Ashinik stood in  silence  boring  the screen through with his eyes.
 A worker passed by and slid a note  into the lad's hand.
-He unwrapped and read it; the note  ordered him to attend  a meeting at one  of the sect's  secret places -  an  old  temple next to a tavern  three hundred kilometers to  the north from Assalah.
+He unwrapped and read it; the note  ordered him to attend  a meeting at one  of the sect's  secret places---an  old  temple next to a tavern  three hundred kilometers to  the north from Assalah.

      Ashinik paled and hurried to an exit.

-     They waited  for him  at  the  exit -  two people  in  black  and white uniforms of the  security  service silently blocked his way.
+     They waited  for him  at  the  exit---two people  in  black  and white uniforms of the  security  service silently blocked his way.
 Ashinik made an attempt to turn aside.